MRIresearch/maddenXCP/README.md

 # maddenXCP
-Customized version of xcp-engine version v1.2.3 to enable censoring of adjacent volumes
+Customized version of **xcpEngine version v1.2.3** to enable censoring of adjacent volumes

 ## Changes to xcp-engine